eyarvis/EJ4ICR/README.md

-##Accessing Final Report and Final Presentation
+##Accessing Final Report and Final Presentation:

 My final presentation slides and final research paper can be found in the folder FinalReport.
 My final slides are "EmilyYarvisSlides.odp".
 These slides can be opened with the following command: